adithya-h2/Claraaaa/README.md

 # CLARA - The AI Receptionist

-A next-gen software project by Adithya H, 3rd-year Computer Science student (Data Science specialization, Sai Vidya Institute of Technology, Bangalore).
-Built for hackathons, portfolio, and technical growth.
+A next-gen software project by The Quantum Bugs, 3rd-year Computer Science student (Data Science specialization, Sai Vidya Institute of Technology, Bangalore).
+Built for hackathons, portfolio, College automation and technical growth.

 ## 🚀 Overview
-Claraaaa is designed to demonstrate strong Data Science fundamentals, full-stack development, and API integration skills.
+Clara is designed to demonstrate strong Data Science fundamentals, full-stack development, and API integration skills.
 It features robust architecture, clean code, and scalable solutions ideal for industry and open-source.

 ## 🌟 Features
 - Advanced data handling and analytics workflows